jetbundle/jetbundle.github.io/_diffequations/chapter-03/03-2-conservation-laws.md

 with $\epsilon \ll 1$.
 The eigenvalues are $1$ and $2$ (strictly hyperbolic), but the eigenvectors are $(1, 0)^T$ and $(1, \epsilon)^T$, which become nearly parallel as $\epsilon \to 0$.
 The transformation matrix $R = \begin{pmatrix} 1 & 1 \\ 0 & \epsilon \end{pmatrix}$ has condition number $\sim 1/\epsilon$, causing numerical instability.

-The additional condition for well-posedness is that the eigenvectors must be uniformly linearly independent: there exists a constant $C > 0$ such that $\mid \det R(u) \mid \geq C$ for all relevant states $u$.
+The additional condition for well-posedness is that the eigenvectors must be uniformly linearly independent: there exists a constant $C > 0$ such that $\vert \det R(u) \vert \geq C$ for all relevant states $u$.
 This ensures that the decoupling transformation remains bounded, preventing the growth of high-frequency modes.

 This condition is automatically satisfied for systems with smooth, strictly hyperbolic flux functions on compact state spaces, but becomes critical for systems with large state variations or near-sonic conditions.